-The total allocation under the 2012 STI was \$6,877,300 (2011: \$4,813,500), which has been accrued in the current financial year.
-Details of allocations made under the STI to Key Management Personnel are set out in Table 1 on page 23.
+The total allocation under the 2013 STI was nil.
+In 2012 the total amount allocated under the STI was \$6,877,300, which was accrued in the prior financial year and paid during the current financial year.
+Details of allocations made under the STI to Key Management Personnel are set out in Table 1 on page 19.